dizlex/3CVSPmethodCode/README.md

 3) time taken to run the program. (increase the step variables to reduce the execution time)

 DESCRIPTION OF THE FILES:
-The rest of the scripts which contain the pevzner name are functions which are called by pevznerMain, except for exportToPPTX which is also called.
+The rest of the scripts which containing the method name are functions which are called by methodMain, except for exportToPPTX which is also called.

-The last files (those beginning with a z in their name) are used after the pevznerMain has ran.
+The last files (those beginning with a z in their name) may be used after the methodMain has ran.
 They can be used to:
 1) z_DrawStratColumn
 The z_DrawStratColumn draws an stratigraphic column if the formation well tops are available in an excel file.
 The syms toolbox must be installed in MATLAB in order for z_DrawStratColumn.m file to run.